EngineerGuy314/pico-WSPRer/README.md

 # pico balloon WSPR tracker

-(note: see the V3 branch for new version that will implement U4B protocol) (note: this branch (main) has a bug where Zachtek altitude is only reported as coarse, not fine. may or may not get fixed...)
+(note: see the V3 branch for new version that implements U4B protocol!)

+(note: this branch (main) has a bug where Zachtek altitude is only reported as coarse, not fine. may or may not get fixed...)

 This code is forked from Roman Piksaykin's excellent work at https://github.com/RPiks/pico-WSPR-tx